Nexx360 Documentation

 Add rtc-config object to amp-ad units

-Once the placements creation and the GAM connexion are done, you need to add the rtc-config object in your AMP tags.
-Real Time Config (RTC) is an AMP feature that can be used for Header Bidding to make request calls to your SSPs.
+Once the placements creation and the GAM connexion are complete, you need to add the rtc-config object in your AMP tags.
+Real Time Config (RTC) is an AMP feature used for Header Bidding to make request calls to your SSPs.

 RTC setup